One of the Most Unique and Unbelievable

 |One of the most unique and unbelievable coin operated machines displays the ďLordís Prayer Engraved on a Pinhead.Ē

-This coin machine was recently on display at the Chicagoland Antique Advertising, Slot Machine and Jukebox Show, the largest show of its kind in the United States.
+This coin machine was on display at the Chicagoland Antique Advertising, Slot Machine and Jukebox Show, about 10 years ago.

 Naturally, I had to try it out.
 You drop a nickel into the viewer, a light comes on, and there before your eyes you see the Lordís Prayer on a pinhead.
 Thatís right, 65 words, 254 letters, and 14 punctuation marks all carefully engraved on a pinhead which is forty-seven one-thousandths of an inch in diameter.
 Every word and letter is spaced perfectly and can be read as though it were written on the page of a book.
 When created, the work was considered to be the most prodigious feat of engraving ever accomplished.